-The answer is no. You must only have one DMARC record for one domain or subdomain.
-If you have a multiple record situation, the DMARC processing will stop and the email will fail to authenticate.
+The answer is no. You can only have one DMARC record for one domain or subdomain.
+If you have multiple records, the DMARC processing will stop and your emails will fail to authenticate.

 Multiple DMARC record looks like this:

 v=DMARC1; p=none; rua=mailto:firstname.lastname@example.org;

 People often include multiple records in order to include different email addresses.
 Here’s an example of a DMARC record after merging two or more records: